bordy12/volumio20x4LCDPlugin/README.md

 - Click "PLUGINS"
 - Click "Upload Plugin"
 - Upload plugin.zip
-- After the plugin has been successfully installed, reboot volumio<br>Optional: You can SSH into volumio and run 'sudo /etc/init.d/volumioLCDservice' instead of rebooting
+- After the plugin has been successfully installed, reboot volumio<br>Optional: You can SSH into volumio and run 'sudo /etc/init.d/volumioLCDservice start' instead of rebooting

 ## How to uninstall the plugin
 The plugin can be uninstalled as any other Volumio plugin: